 General Pediatric Care

 The general health needs of children with OI are the same as other children.
 Typical childhood illnesses can be expected, but ear infections may occur more frequently.
-Children with all types of OI have a predisposition to respiratory infections; they may be more serious in children with OI Type III.
+Children with all types of OI have a predisposition to respiratory infections, and they may be more serious in children with Type III OI.
 Immunizations are not contra-indicated and are encouraged.
-Physicians with experience caring for
+Physicians with experience caring for children with OI suggest:

-- Minimize the use of drugs that contain steroids because of negative effects on bone metabolism.
+- Minimize the use of drugs that contain steroids because of negative effects on bone metabolism

 - It is beneficial when PCP office personnel are trained in OI-specific safe handling techniques.

-- Spine checks for scoliosis and kyphosis beginning at age 2 years.
+- Spine checks for scoliosis and kyphosis beginning at age 2

 - Bone density testing is recommended to help monitor changes over time.
-A baseline test when a new course of treatment is started is informative along with a test approximately 6-12 months after a change in treatment.
+A baseline test when a new course of treatment is started is informative along with a test approximately 6-12 months after a change in treatment

-- Echocardiogram as a baseline heart valve screening during later teen years or early young adult.
+- Echocardiogram as a baseline heart valve screening during later teen years or early young adult

 - Perform a baseline quantitative Pulmonary Function Test (PFT) on all children with OI at age 5 or when the child can cooperate, and again at maturity (age 20-25 years).
 If PFT is normal, repeat every 2 years.